ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 - Accurate summary statement of your functionality deliverables and usability so far
   - (Week 1) This week I did the project planning, created my task diagram, and identified 2 cutting points for unit testing
 - Summary effort & estimate numbers
-  - (Week 1)I have completed % of my currently-scoped, estimated work (18.75 estimated for work completed thus far /36hr total estimate) in 70% of the budgeted total-project time.
-(25.25 time spent, of 36hr total estimate).
-For the work that has been completed, I took 1.34x  (25.25/18.75) as much time as I estimated.
+  - (Week 1)I have completed 10% of my currently-scoped which in 5 hr (Which would take from 75 to 150 hr), estimated work 15% of the budgeted total-project time next week.
+For the work that has been completed, I took 1.5x as much time as I estimated.

 ## List of in-scope work items

-Next Task to work on
+### Next Task to work on:

 Implement Task Button - This task was not and need to be done.
 The implementation was straightforward, and it should completed within the estimated time frame.